aligneddev/unitTestingGettingStarted/README.md

 I currently have a Google Spreadsheet that I use to track all of this and see this as an opportunity to write some fun code.

-For the purposes of this talk sample code, we'll keep it simple
+For the purposes of this talk sample code, we'll keep it simple and not all the functionality will be implemented at this time.

 ## Models

-### NewRide
+### RideInfo

+The ride information to save and returns.
+Mirrors the DB structure with EF Core.

 ## Scenarios/Specs that my "business" needs